-A publication describing our whole genome study of 101 tumor biopsies from patients with
+We recently performed whole genome and DNA and RNA sequencing of 101 tumor biopsies from patients with

-metastatic castration-resistant prostate cancer study has recently been published:
+metastatic castration-resistant prostate cancer.
+This study has recently been published in Cell:

 Quigley, Dang, Zhao et al. Cell 2018

 These data were generated by the Stand Up to Cancer/AACR West Coast Dream Team.
-This work was funded by many groups, but we
+We received funding from many groups, and

 acknowlege in particular Stand Up To Cancer

 (Washington U), Eric Small